smilers/windows-itpro-docs/windows/client-management/mdm/policy-csp-deliveryoptimization.md

 <!-- DOAbsoluteMaxCacheSize-Description-Begin -->
 <!-- Description-Source-ADMX -->
 Specifies the maximum size in GB of Delivery Optimization cache.

-This policy overrides the DOMaxCacheSize policy.
+This policy overrides the MaxCacheSize policy.

-The value 0 (zero) means "unlimited" cache; Delivery Optimization will clear the cache when the device runs low on disk space.
 <!-- DOAbsoluteMaxCacheSize-Description-End -->

 <!-- DOAbsoluteMaxCacheSize-Editable-Begin -->